NguyenTuanMi/SC5002_LabAssignment2_Group10/README.md

 # SC5002_LabAssignment2_Group10
 This is the Github repository of group 10 (Nguyen Tuan Minh, Ribbe Linnea, and Sim Yee Hang Bryan) for lab assignment 2 of module SC5002.
+The aim of this project is to predict the housing price based on some features.

 ## Downloading the Project
 To use this program, download/clone the entire project to your local computer.